Login

 Turbo Rim Blades

-The new turbo rim blades feature a continuous rim with a serrated, mesh-style edge for faster cutting speeds and a smooth cut.
-Turbo blades usually have soft to medium bonds to handle a wide variety of materials such as ceramic, stone, marble, granite masonry and other building materials.
-These blades range in size from 4" - 10" and are used with angle grinders, hand-held saws and wet tile saws.
-The turbo rim cuts faster either wet or dry by removing the material quickly while still leaving a smooth finish.
+Turbo rim blades feature a continuous edge with a serrated design for faster cutting speeds and smooth finishes.
+These blades have soft to medium bonds, suitable for a variety of materials like ceramic, stone, marble, and masonry.
+Sizes range from 4" to 10", and they are used with angle grinders, hand-held saws, and wet tile saws.
+Turbo blades cut efficiently in both wet and dry conditions due to their design, which ensures quick material removal.

 The company is the world’s best what is a diamond blade used for supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.